 Most of the drills performed on an Android device involve commands or procedures that are carried out manually.
 However, there is a huge bunch of people here who like it the easy way and that’s where toolkits make an entry.
 A toolkit is a fortune cookie for the newbies or those who aren’t interested in getting to the depths of how-things-work.
 We’ve covered up a bunch of toolkits and their area of operation here.

-Thanks to photonicgeek, we have the Nexus Multitool toolkit, which has the ability to perform wide variety of functions across the complete Nexus line.
-While the toolkit is still a critical work-in-progress, it provides some really stable actions to be carried out, with just a few-clicks.
-Unlike other toolkits, it is compatible to run on any OSX or Linux operated machine with the following list of features:
+Thanks to photonicgeek, we have the Nexus Multitool toolkit, which has the ability to perform a wide variety of functions across the complete Nexus line.
+While the toolkit is still a critical work-in-progress, it provides some really stable actions to be carried out, with just a few clicks.
+Unlike other toolkits, it is compatible to run on any OSX or Linux-operated machine with the following list of features:

 - Unlock/Lock Device Bootloader

 It enables you with two actions: Unlock Bootloader or Lock Bootloader.
 Just select yours and the Nexus Multitool Toolkit will perform the complete drill and reboot back your device without even the need to touch it.